 All Across Africa’s beautiful, vivid baskets and vessels are hand-woven using sisal and sweet grass in Rwanda.
 Their use is also less harsh to the environment because these plants are much like bamboo and they grow exuberantly in the region.
 With this AAA has partnered with non-profit organizations to add education and skill development to people in the villages with which they work.

 Buying secondhand is great for the planet—it’s a type of recycling that takes something old and turns it into something new again.
-Chairish brings this environmentally safe practice of polished flea and vintage markets to everyone, crafting an astonishingly wide range of home goods, vintage furniture, décor, and more under one easy-to-shop website.
+Chairish brings this environmentally safe practice of polished flea and vintage markets to everyone, crafting an astonishingly wide range of home decor goods, beautiful vintage furniture, décor, and more under their good lookng website.

 Once you get to know this brand, you will be sold by the fact that all furniture and home goods at Cisco are purposed with natural materials which leaves a less harmful footprint on the environment.
 Offerings at Cisco even extend to specialty home good products like John Derian's furniture collection, which falls under Cisco's eco-conscious guidelines.

 Paint at a premium without harmful toxins or chemicals.
 Colorhouse manufactures a diverse pallet of colors, all of which have no VOCs (volatile organic compounds), no toxic fumes, no chemical solvents, and no reproductive toxins.

 Less than 1% of the world's cotton is grown organically, so it is very unusual to find a brand known for being 100% organic cotton.
 Coyuchi's bedding and mattresses are free of dyes and bleaches and certainly don't compromise on a look that is stylish, luxurious, and soft to the touch.